MaxScales/TankSurvivor/README.md

-To run in unity just hit the playbuton the main menu after downloading
+To run in unity just hit the play button the main menu after downloading

 Play as a tank with a fixed front machine gun that overheats, a turret cannon and a launcher that fires a burst of 4 missiles

 w and as move the tank along its long axis a and d roatte the hull and the mouse aims the turret

-1,2,3 to witch weapons.
+1,2,3 to switch weapons.

 accumulate score by surviving and killing th ehtree enemy types, turret, mortar and tank, while fleeing from the gas cloud and avoiding obstacles randomly distributed the map.